Social Worker Degree Apprenticeship

 Entry Requirements

-The BSc (Hons) Social Worker (Integrated Degree Apprenticeship) does not require Apprentices to meet standard degree requirements in terms of academic qualifications, stipulated UCAS points, nor English and Maths qualifications at the point of admission.
-However, Apprentices are required to have achieved the minimum of a Level 2 qualification in English and Maths prior to Gateway at the end of your course.
-The university provides support for obtaining L2 Functional Skills Maths and English with City & Guilds.
+The BSc (Hons) Social Worker Apprenticeship applicants are required to have achieved the minimum of a Level 2 qualification in English prior to commencing the course.
 The British Sign Language qualification is recognised as an alternative to English qualifications for apprentices for whom this is their primary language.
+Applicants for the Postgraduate Diploma Social Worker Apprenticeship must meet the BSc (Hons) entry requirements and hold at least a 2:2 honours degree in any subject.

 Apprentices will be required, through the selection process, to draw on experiences that enable them to demonstrate the aptitude and potential to work with people in need, i.e. the appropriate personal qualities, values and skills to be a social worker, in line with the Professional Capabilities Framework (British Association of Social Workers, 2018) at entry level.